Thelastpepas/cryptot-cali/README.md

 ____________________________
 This project is a desktop application that allows encrypting and decrypting messages using symmetric cryptographic algorithms.
 It is developed in Python using the Kivy framework for the graphical user interface (GUI).
 ## Previous Author
-Santiago Cano Ocampo
+ Anderson Monsalve Monsalve
+- Juan Felipe Ruiz Yepes

 ## Current authors
 ____________________________
-- Anderson Monsalve Monsalve
-- Juan Felipe Ruiz Yepes
+-Yonatan Calimeño
+- Andres soto

 ## Description
 ____________________________